addiscodr/addiscodr.github.io/README.md

 ## About me
-Through online training and self-taught endeavors, I've acquired skills that help me to perform web and mobile app development.
+Through online training and self-taught endeavors, I've managed to acquire skills that help me to perform Mobile App Development and API Development for backend services.

 Below, I list down some of the projects that I accomplished as follows: